DanHodges/TheologicalDictionary/god-theology.md

 # God, Theology
-Definition of God, Theology coming soon.
+The definition of God, Theology is coming soon!